jamesrswift/ionio-illustrate/src/lib.typ

   }

   // The ms.display-dual-reflection method is responsible for rendering
-  // multiple mass spectra on the same plot prototype.display-dual-reflection = (ctx) => {
+  // multiple mass spectra on the same plot by reflecting one of the plots prototype.display-dual-reflection = (ctx) => {

     // If there is only one dataset, fail safely quickly